 The final day is a picnic day, and you’ll enjoy a homemade vegan food in the beautiful surroundings of Camps Bay.

 So as I mentioned, I only did the second day of the experience which included the wine tasting in Franschhoek.
-Eric came to pick me up from my hotel at 8:30, and we then started a 2-hour long drive to Franschhoek and the Cape Winelands.
-Our first stop was the wine tasting at Vrede en Lust winery whose wines are all vegan.
+Eric picked me up from my hotel at 8:30 AM, and we began the 2-hour drive to Franschhoek and the Cape Winelands.
+Our first stop was a wine tasting at Vrede en Lust Winery, where all the wines are vegan.
 I had a choice between vegan champagne tasting at Colmant Winery.
-If I ever come back to Cape Town and Franschhoek, I really want to do a champagne tasting there because apparently, the owners are vegan!
+If I ever return to Cape Town and Franschhoek, I really want to do the champagne tasting there, because apparently, the owners are vegan!

 Wine tasting